An open letter from our founder, Mani Dabiri, on the origin of the firm:

 The experience left me indelibly with the view that it’s every bit as vital to defend the accused as it is to prosecute crime.

-Before founding the firm, Mani Dabiri was an Assistant U.S. Attorney in Los Angeles and Orange County, where he conducted investigations into and prosecutions of a wide range of federal crimes.
+Before founding the firm, Mani Dabiri was an Assistant United States Attorney in Los Angeles and Orange County, where he conducted investigations into and prosecutions of a wide range of federal crimes.
 These include white-collar offenses such as mail, bank, and wire fraud; identity theft; and money laundering as well as bank robberies; drug offenses; gun charges; and immigration matters.
 As a federal prosecutor, Mr. Dabiri personally handled these cases at each stage of the criminal-justice process from initial investigation, grand-jury proceedings, and pretrial litigation to trial, sentencing, and appeal.

-Before becoming a federal prosecutor, Mr. Dabiri was an associate at one of the largest, powerhouse litigation law firms in the world, O’Melveny & Myers, where he worked on complex civil and business disputes in the areas of securities litigation, class-action defense, breach of contract, breach of fiduciary duty, and intellectual property, among others.
+Before becoming a federal prosecutor, Mr. Dabiri was an associate of one of the largest, powerhouse litigation firms in the world, O’Melveny & Myers, where he worked on complex civil and business disputes in the areas of securities litigation, class-action defense, breach of contract, breach of fiduciary duty, and intellectual property, among others.
 As a young associate at the firm, he first-chaired a criminal jury trial as well as a civil court trial, and in defending the civil case, he cross-examined the other side so effectively the court awarded his clients judgment as a matter of law without their even presenting a defense.